 The Top 10 Best Horror Games for Low-End PCs

 Below are the top 10, ordered by our weighted scoring and editorial judgment.
-Each one is confirmed playable on integrated graphics or dated midrange hardware, with notes when extra tweaks help.
+Every pick is confirmed playable on integrated graphics or dated midrange hardware.
+Where extra tweaks help, the individual entries say so.

 “Lovecraftian roguelike with 1-bit visuals runs flawlessly on any PC”